 What Is Microlearning?

-Microlearning delivers skill-based learning and education in bite-sized sections.
-It can be delivered via text, video, ebook, interactive multimedia, and more, but it is always short, averaging between five to ten minutes.
+Microlearning delivers knowledge and skill development in bite-sized bursts.
+It can be delivered via text, video, ebook, interactive multimedia, and more, but it is always short, usually less than ten minutes.

 Think about this: advances in technology available to the public have generated an explosive growth of video creation, viewing, and sharing on social media.
 Gathering information from watching a video has become a primary method in the past decade for learning just about anything.
 So microlearning isn’t exactly a new concept.